Faculty & Staff Directory

 Mr. Gayle is joining us as an Assistant Director of Admission.
 Mr. Gayle studied anthropology and African Studies at Macalester College and has a particular interest in global education.
 He has just completed his Master's in International Training and Education at American University.
 Mr. Gayle is an upbeat, outgoing educator who is excited to embrace all aspects of boarding school life at SM.
 Mr. Gayle will be living in the Main Building.

 Mr. Geraghty came to St. Mark's in 2006 and teaches Physics.
 Outside of the classroom, he coaches varsity boys' hockey and lacrosse, and works in Gaccon House.
-He lives in the North End of campus with his wife, Deb, and their German shepherd, Nina.
+He lives in the North End of campus with his wife Deb.
 In their free time, the Geraghtys search antique shops for vintage lunch boxes and movie posters.

 Patricia Gilbert holds an LL.
 B. from the University of Western Ontario, a J.D. from Villanova University, a B.A. majoring in French, and a MAT majoring in French-language education.
 Prior teaching assignments include Moorestown Friends School and Princeton Day School, both in New Jersey.
 In the summer, she is the Director of L'Académie de Paris, a study-in-Paris program through Oxbridge Academic Programs.
 She has worked at St. Mark's since 2014.